migaes/devops-test/README.md

 It's extremely recommendable to do the setup manually first, verify it works and then move into the automation with Terraform.

+Create a fork of the repository and submit a Pull Request with Terraform templates and instructions to execute them.

 ### Instructions:
 * Use this example to create Terraform template: https://github.com/hashicorp/terraform/tree/master/examples/aws-two-tier